DIOGO Q ANDRADE

 I travel across newsmedia offices and academic classrooms, focusing on innovation and creative practices to reinvent journalism.
 My main focus is on the intersection of politics, culture, and technology.
 And yes, I have too many interests for my own good.

-My latest job in media was as Editor-in-chief of Forum, an innovative media company based in Berlin aimed at building the European public sphere.
+Until 2020 I was the Editor-in-chief of Forum, an innovative media company based in Berlin aimed at building the European public sphere.
 The year before, I created RAlges, the first local newsroom working exclusively in augmented reality, on a project supported by Google News.

-Before that, I was Deputy Editor of Público, the best quality newspaper in Portugal, where I was in charge of achieving its digital transition.
-Earlier in the decade, I founded and held the position of Creative Director of Observador, a digital-only media originally based in Lisbon’s old newspaper quarter.
+Before that, I was Deputy Editor of Público, the best quality daily newspaper in Portugal, where I was in charge of achieving its digital transition.
+Earlier in the decade, I founded and served as Creative Director of Observador, a digital-only media originally based in Lisbon’s old newspaper quarter.

 I spent the first decade of the century in television: I created, directed, and produced hundreds of hours of educational and news programming, mostly for the public TV channels.
 Further away in time are my first steps in media, cooperating with many quality titles in Portugal.

-I am currently advising a new local media about to be born in Lisbon on which tech tools to explore.
+I helped A Mensagem, the newest digital local newspaper in Lisbon, get its digital voice.
 Before that, I joined Aromni, a leading technology multinational, where I worked on product development for newsgathering.
-I also worked as an advisor for the conceptualization and birth of Eco, a financial digital newsmedia (to whom I still write a weekly column).
+I also worked as an advisor for the conceptualization and birth of Eco, a financial digital newsmedia.

 In the last five years alone, I have worked with leading foundations and institutions in Portugal, with the European Commission and the European Parliament as well as media brands in Berlin, Lisbon, and Luanda.